-I lived in a peaceful, green town, where I’d made lots of great friends.
-I had a job with caring folks, good benefits, flexible hours, that let me recover from the burnout from my last job.
+I lived in a peaceful, green town.
+I’d made lots of great friends.
+I had a great job.

-But I hadn’t meant to be here, and the job wasn’t the right fit.
-I’d kept plugging away for a year post-divorce, waiting out the grief thing, trying to figure out what came next.
+But I hadn’t meant to be here.
+I kept plugging away for a year post-divorce, waiting out the grief thing, trying to figure out what came next.

 But oh the grief.
 Oh the unholy, still-pounding-the-floor-crying grief of it.